yavuzsel/aerogear-android/src/org/aerogear/android/authentication/API.md

 ## Reset the entire store

-The reset function allows you the erase all data available in the used AGStore object:
+The reset function allows you the erase all data available in the used Store object:

     // clears the entire store
     [myStore reset:^{